google/coding-with-chrome/README.md

 ### Supported hardware
 Computers and Laptops with Chrome OS or any OS which is able to run the Desktop Chrome Browser are supported.
-For additional features bluetooth and/or USB are required.
+For additional features Bluetooth and/or USB are required.

 ### Supported systems
 The following operating systems are supported by Coding with Chrome: